karlidean/datafun-03-analytics/README.md

 # P3: Python Data Project
 1. Added `requests` and `openpyxl` to my `requirements.txt` file

-## Worked With Gathering CSV File
+## Fetching the `.csv` File
-1. Implemented example Script from example repo.
+1. Implemented example script from example repo.
-2. Modified the Script to use a file that read Division 1 women's volleyball game score data from 2019.
+2. Modified the script to use a file that fetched 2019 Division 1 women's volleyball game score data via a link and wrote a `.csv` file that contains the contents from the link. `karlidean_get_csv.py`
-   1. This Script fetched the CSV and wrote a file `2019_NCAA_Womens_Volleyball.csv` and implemented it into folder `karlidean_data`
+   1. This script wrote file `2019_NCAA_Womens_Volleyball.csv` and implemented it into folder `karlidean_data`
 3. Add - Commit - Push

-## Worked with Gathering TXT File
+## Fetching the `.txt` File
-1. Implemented example script from the example Repo
+1. Implemented example script from example repo.
-2. Modified the Script to use a file that fetched Genesis from the Bible and write a new .txt into `karlidean_data`
+2. Modified the script to use a file that fetched Genesis from the Bible via a link and wrote a `.txt` file that contains the contents of that from the link. `karlidean_get_text.py`
-   1. This file is now `genesis.txt`
+   1. This script fetched the CSV and wrote a file `genesis.txt` and implemented it into folder `karlidean_data`
 3. Add - Commit - Push

-## Worked with Gathering JSON File
+## Fetching the `.json` File
-1. Implemented example script from the example Repo
+1. Implemented example script from example repo.
-2. Modified the script to use a file that fetched data regarding the starts in the sky, their positions, their names, and more.
+2. Modified the script to use a file that fetched data on the stars in the night sky via a link and wrote a `.json` file that contains the contents of that from the link. `karlidean_get_json.py`
-   1. This is saved as `stars.json` and is in `karlidean.data`
+   1. This script fetched the CSV and wrote a file `stars.json` and implemented it into folder `karlidean_data`
+3. Add - Commit - Push

+## Fetching the `.xlsx` File
+1. Implemented example script from example repo.
+2. Modified the script to use a file that fetched data on the technology sales, dates, amounts, and more via a link and wrote a `.xlsx` file that contains the contents of that from the link. `karlidean_get_excel.py`
+   1. This script fetched the CSV and wrote a file `ssles.xlsx` and implemented it into folder `karlidean_data`
 3. Add - Commit - Push